shaheer776/fashion-mnist-pytorch/README.md

 ## Overview

 This repository provides a PyTorch-based deep learning model for classifying images from the Fashion MNIST dataset.
-The dataset consists of 60,000 training images and 10,000 test images, each belonging to one of 10 fashion categories.
+The dataset consists of 60,000 images belonging to one of 10 fashion categories.

 ## Features